qalle2/finmorph/README.md

 ### nonfinals.py
 Print words that only occur as non-final parts of compounds (not final).
 Argument: compound list file

+### stats_compound.py
+Print a table of compound counts by number of parts and number of letters.
+Argument: compound list file.

 ### stats_nounverb.py
 Print a table of noun/verb counts by declension/conjugation, syllable count and ending.
 Argument: CSV file with words (no compounds).

-### stats_compound.py
-Print a table of compound counts by number of parts and number of letters.

 ### util.py
 Simple helper functions.